aiishaa/Deploy-Microservices-Application-using-K8s/README.md

 ## Installation

-To get started, spin up a local Kubernetes cluster, or export the config of your cloud-based Kubernetes cluster (I use Linode) to your OS path variable to get access with `kubectl`.
+To get started, spin up a local Kubernetes cluster, or export the config of your cloud-based Kubernetes cluster to your OS path variable to get access with `kubectl`.

 In the project directory, simply use `helmfile sync helmfile.yaml` to deploy all Kubernetes components into your K8s cluster.